What do you do when you want to trim your beard in the morning, and it's too early to pass by the barbershop?

 A beard trimmer helps you maintain your beard until your next visit to the barber.
 It trims and styles the design your beard stylist contoured.

 An electric shaver, on the other hand, can't outline your beard.
-It'll just leave you with smooth skin.
+It'll just leave you with smooth skin, making it a perfect option as a trimmer for balls.

 Both trimmers and shavers come in different designs and additional features.
 For instance, a beard trimmer might be inclusive of comb attachments and a nose trimmer.